 Can I Go to Jail for Hiding My Car from the Repo Man?

-This is common question: should I hide my car from the repo agent?
+There are common questions faced by those with looming repossession: should I hide my car from the repo agent?
 Should I trade vehicles with a friend so my lender can't find it?
 Should I hide my car in a parked garage?
 Can I do these things?
 Will I go to jail?
 Will I get in trouble?
 There are legal rights you have in connection with your vehicle and Wisconsin repossession laws.
 Understanding your legal right to stop a repossession is key.

 Is it Legal to Hide my Vehicle?